apnadkarni/blt/doc/checksum.rst

 DESCRIPTION
 -----------

-This **blt::checksum** command provides a utility for computing a checksum given either a string or file.
+This **blt::checksum** command lets you compute MD5 or CRC-32 checksums given either a string or file.

 SYNTAX